Time Zones in Ethiopia

 what is the dialing code for Ethiopia?

-what time zone abbreviation is used in Ethiopia?
+what languages are used in Ethiopia?